fmstacco/healthylife-organicshop/README.md

 ### Frameworks, supporting libraries and other programs

-* [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) was used for authentication, registration, account management.
+* [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) was used for authentication, registration, and account management.
 * [Amazon Web Services](https://aws.amazon.com/) - A service that hosts all static files and images in the project.
 * [Bootstrap](https://getbootstrap.com/) was used to style the website, easily add responsiveness and interactivity.
-* [CANVA](https://www.canva.com/) to create the logo, color palete (Pro version)
+* [CANVA](https://www.canva.com/) to create the logo, color palette (Pro version)
 * [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style the forms.
 * [Django](https://www.djangoproject.com/) as the framework to build the blog.
 * [ElephantSQL](https://www.elephantsql.com/) - A PostgreSQL database hosting service.